lorainemnrc/predict-purchase-propensity/README.md

 <h1 style="color: #1048CB"><b>Data Source/b></h1>

-&emsp;The data used in this project is sourced from [`UCI's Machine Learning Repository`](https://archive.ics.uci.edu/ml/datasets/Online+Shoppers+Purchasing+Intention+Dataset#), and is about how a visitor navigates through a site and whether the visit resulted to a purchase or not.
+<p style="text-align: justify"> &emsp; The data used in this project is sourced from [`UCI's Machine Learning Repository`](https://archive.ics.uci.edu/ml/datasets/Online+Shoppers+Purchasing+Intention+Dataset#), and is about how a visitor navigates through a site and whether the visit resulted to purchase or not.
 With 12,330 total sessions, the data includes details such as the visitor profile, value of the pages viewed, seasonality of the visit, ease of search, interest in buying, and web traffic quality.
-Table 1 provides a brief description of the features in the dataset.
+Table 1 provides a brief description of the features in the dataset.</p>

 <br>
 <center style="font-size:12px;font-style:default;"><b>Table 1.
 Online Shoppers Purchasing Intention - Data Dictionary</b></center>